Small Nuclear Power Reactors

 This paper focuses on advanced designs in the small category, i.e. those now being built for the first time or still on the drawing board, and some larger ones which are outside the mainstream categories dealt with in the Advanced Reactors paper.
 Note that many of the designs described here are not yet actually taking shape.
 Three main options are being pursued: light water reactors, fast neutron reactors and also graphite-moderated high temperature reactors.
 The first has the lowest technological risk, but the second (FNR) can be smaller, simpler and with longer operation before refueling.

 Generally, modern small reactors for power generation are expected to have greater simplicity of design, economy of mass production, and reduced siting costs.
 Most are also designed for a high level of passive or inherent safety in the event of malfunctionc.
+Also many are designed to be emplaced below ground level, giving a high resistance to terrorist threats.
 A 2010 report by a special committee convened by the American Nuclear Society showed that many safety provisions necessary, or at least prudent, in large reactors are not necessary in the small designs forthcomingd.
+Since SMRs are envisaged as replacing fossil fuel plants in many situations, the emergency planning zone required is designed to be no more than about 300 m radius.

 A 2009 assessment by the IAEA under its Innovative Nuclear Power Reactors & Fuel Cycle (INPRO) program concluded that there could be 96 small modular reactors (SMRs) in operation around the world by 2030 in its 'high' case, and 43 units in the 'low' case, none of them in the USA.
 (In 2011 there were 125 small and medium units – up to 700 MWe – in operation and 17 under construction, in 28 countries, totaling 57 GWe capacity.)
 The IAEA has a program assessing a conceptual Multi-Application Small Light Water Reactor (MASLWR) design with integral steam generators, focused on natural circulation of coolant.
 The concept is similar to several of the integral PWR designs below.